somros/MHWI_GOACLIM/readme.md

 - Extracts temperature data
 - Matches with ROMS grid coordinates
 - Filters out land cells and areas deeper than the specified maximum depth
-- Clips to specified NMFS areas (610, 620, 630)
+- Clips to specified NMFS areas (610, 620, 630 for Pcod)
-- Calculates daily means by NMFS area
+- Calculates daily means by NMFS area (or for the entire area)
 - Converts time steps to calendar dates

 ## Usage